Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Experiments

 \subsection{Performance comparison}

 Fig.~\ref{fig:cluster} reveals that, for node clustering, the proposed GMF-FE performs better than all the baseline methods for both of the datasets considered.
-We focus only on CiteSeer and Cora for this task because in these two datasets each node is associated with a single label.
-Hence, we use these labels as our ground-truth classes.
-When contrasted with the second-best alternative (node2vec), our proposed method entails an increase of $0.036$ in clustering accuracy ($0.649$ compared to $0.613$) for CiteSeer and an increase of of $0.027$ ($0.701$ compared to $0.674$) for Cora.
+For these two datasets, each node is associated with a single label and we use these labels as our ground-truth classes.
+When contrasted with the second-best alternative (node2vec for CiteSeer and InfiniteWalk for Cora), our proposed method yields an increase of $0.036$ in clustering accuracy ($0.649$ compared to $0.613$) for CiteSeer and an increase of $0.021$ ($0.701$ compared to $0.680$) for Cora.
 Similar improvements can be seen on the other three performance metrics considered and the improvements are more substantial when compared with the other baselines.

-For node classification, we can see from Fig.~\ref{fig:nc} that GMF-FE markedly improves over the five baseline methods for three of the considered networks and, for CiteSeer, it is comparable with the top baselines.
+For node classification, we can see from Fig.~\ref{fig:nc} that GMF-FE markedly improves over all the baseline methods for three of the considered networks and, for CiteSeer, it is comparable with the top baselines.
 For example, when half of the nodes are labeled, GMF-FE yields a micro-F1 score of $0.851$, $0.220$ and $0.423$ for Cora, PPI and BlogCatalog, which improves upon the performance of the best competing baseline for each dataset, i.e., $0.838$, $0.205$ and $0.413$, respectively.
 Moreover, notice that GMF-FE's superior performance is robust to the fraction of labeled nodes.

-Table~\ref{table-lp} shows that, in link prediction, GMF-FE when used with the Hadamard operator achieves the best performance across all networks with marked differences over the second-best alternative (node2vec or GraRep) for some of the datasets.
-Importantly, for PPI, GMF-FE entails a reduction in the error rate of $25\%$ when compared with the best baseline by pushing the accuracy from $0.882$ for GraRep to $0.912$.
+Table~\ref{table-lp} shows that, in link prediction, GMF-FE when used with the Hadamard operator achieves the best performance across all networks with marked differences over the second-best alternative for some of the datasets.
+Importantly, for PPI, GMF-FE yields a reduction in the error rate of $25\%$ when compared with the best baseline by pushing the accuracy from $0.882$ for GraRep to $0.912$.
 Briefly revisiting Fig.~\ref{fig:nc} it can be appreciated that also for node classification the largest relative performance improvements were attained for the PPI network.

 In summary, we have established that the proposed method provides superior performance over all baseline methods for the three downstream tasks considered across various networks.